mjgsilva/NixAirlines/README.md

 # NixAirlines
-#### A system to support the interaction between a Flights Company and Travels Agencies or Particulars.
+#### A system to support the interaction between an Airline and Travel Agencies or Particulars.
 Main goal: Book and Manage Flights.

 Written in C (unix) and all the communication are supported by namedpipes.